After a visit to Titanic Belfast, here are some incredible facts about the Titanic you never knew.

 In 1898 (14 years before the Titanic sank), American author Morgan Robertson wrote a novella titled The Wreck of the Titan.

 The book was about a fictional ocean liner that sinks due to a collision with an iceberg.
-In the book, the ship is described as being “unsinkable” and doesn’t have enough lifeboats for everyone on board.
+In the book, the ship is described as being “unsinkable” and doesn’t have enough lifeboats or life jackets and life vests for everyone on board.

-5. Another ship was closer and could have saved more people – missed signals
+5. An earlier ship was closer and could have saved more people – missed signals

 When the Titanic began sending out distress signals, the Californian, rather than the Carpathia, was the closest ship.
 However, the Californian did not respond until it was much too late to help.

 Since the ship’s wireless operator had already gone to bed as well, the Californian was unaware of any distress signals from the Titanic until the morning.
-By then, the Carpathia had already picked up all of the survivors.
+By then, an earlier ship, the Carpathia, had already picked up all of the survivors.

 The United States Senate inquiry and British Wreck Commissioner’s inquiry into the sinking both concluded that the Californian could have saved many or all of the lives that were lost had a prompt response been mounted to the Titanic’s distress rockets.